Poole Harbour: History

-In 1964 during harbour dredging, the waterlogged remains of a 2000-year-old Iron Age logboat were found off Brownsea Island.
+In 1964 during harbour dredging, the waterlogged remains of a 2,000-year-old Iron Age logboat were found off Brownsea Island.
 Dated at about 295 BC, the 10 m Poole Logboat is one of the largest vessels of its type from British waters.
 Its low freeboard would have limited its use to within Poole Harbour.

 Poole was used by the Romans as an invasion port for the conquest of southern England, who established the settlement at Hamworthy, now the western half of Poole.
-A Roman Road ran north from Hamworthy to Badbury Rings, a Roman transport hub.
+A Roman Road ran north from Hamworthy through a fort at Lake Farm, Ashington, to Badbury Rings, a Roman transport hub.
 At the time of the Norman Conquest, Poole was a small fishing village.

 The port grew, and in 1433 Poole was made Dorset's Port of the Staple for the export of wool.
 Medieval Poole had trading links from the Baltics to Italy.
 In the 17th century, the town began trading with North America, in particular Newfoundland, and the town became very wealthy.
 In the 18th century, Poole was the principal British port trading with North America.
 At the start of the 19th century, 90% of Poole's population's employment was directly dependent on the harbour, but this dropped to 20% during the century as the railways reached the town, and deep-hulled boats moved up the coast to Southampton, which had a deeper harbour and is closer to London.
 With regular dredging of a channel through the harbour, it has regained some importance.

+During WW2, Poole Harbour hosted seaplane bases.

 Dorset Yacht Co Ltd v Home Office was decided in 1970.

 The longest ship to enter the harbour is DFDS/LD Lines 186.5 metre Norman Voyager on 15 October 2013, with the second longest being the 167-metre Armorique of Brittany Ferries, which arrived in the port for the first time on 2 February 2010.
 The previous holder of that title was the 151-metre Bretagne, which arrived in the port for the first time on 27 February 2007.

+On 26 March 2023, an oil spill occurred in the harbour, originating from the oil field at Wytch Farm, run by Perenco.
+The Poole Harbour Commissioners reported that around 200 barrels of "reservoir fluid" had leaked into Poole Harbour from one of the oil field's pipelines.
+The Environment Agency described it as a "major incident".